How To Get Rid of Vaginal Odor: Causes & 8 Effective Home Remedies by Teya Janelle Posted on January 04, 2017 9 Comments

 For most active women who are having their menstruation while at work, they tend to forget changing their sanitary pads from time to time.

-The problem with using sanitary pads is that wearing used pads for long hours might
+The problem with using sanitary pads is that wearing used pads for long hours might cause infection.
+Why not use a re-usable menstrual cup like the Anigan EvaCup instead?.

 Have a balanced diet